LorenzoCoronati/local-docker/README.local-docker.md

 Docker volumes are using volume names from `docker-composer.yml` (see root-level key `volumes`).
 If you collapse with other projects:

+1. stop file sync and local (`./ld down`) if needed
-1. clean up your volumes `./ld nuke-volumes` if needed
+2. clean up your volumes `./ld nuke-volumes` if needed
-2. stop filesync and local `./ld down` if needed
-3. rename all `webroot-sync-*` -named volumes in `docker-compose.yml` and `docker-sync.yml` -files, and start over.
+3. rename all `webroot-sync-*` -named volumes in `docker-compose.yml` and `docker-sync.yml` -files
+4. start your local again `./ld up` and optionally restore database `./ld restore`

-## Local is stuck??
+## ISSUES

-Clean up all volumes (throughout your laptop)
+#### Local files not getting synced

+If you feel file sync is not working properly, start by checking logs and editing some files that should be synced:

+    $ docker-sync logs -f # -f flag keeps log tracker opened

+If none of your edits in host or in container are being synced, clean up and restart:

+1. stop file sync and local (`./ld down`) if needed
+2. clean up your volumes `./ld nuke-volumes` if needed
+3. start your local again `./ld up` and optionally restore database `./ld restore`

+**If this did not solve the sync** you can wipe out all volumes in your system.

+**BE WARNED** This will delete ALL volumes in ALL Docker projects across your laptop.

         docker system prune --volumes

-If even that does not help, clean up everything docker -related (downloaded images, created volumes and containers).
+If even that does not help, clean up EVERYTHING Docker -related (downloaded images, created volumes and containers).

+**BE WARNED** This will delete ALL volumes, downloaded images and containers in ALL Docker projects across your whole laptop.
+Sorts of resets everything else but Docker configuration.

         docker system prune

 ## Why my favourite feature is not there?

-This is the initial version of the localdev.
+This is the initial version of the local-docker.
 Redis, Solr and others are coming once the need arises.

 **Asking help from your colleagues is very recommended, and pull requests even more so!**